 Participants don’t have to withdraw all of their retirement savings at once, but they do have to comply with an annual required minimum distribution (RMD).
 The IRS has a worksheet for individuals to figure out their RMD, including a chart that maps distribution over projected life expectancy, based on current age.

 Traditional 401(k) distributions, including earnings, are considered a part of taxable income at retirement.

 What are Tax Saver’s Credits?

 Making eligible contributions to an employer-sponsored retirement plan such as a 401(k) or an IRA can potentially lead to a tax credit known as a Retirement Savings Contributions Credit, or a Saver’s Credit .
-There are certain eligible requirements that must be met to qualify for this credit.
+There are three eligible requirements that must be met to qualify for this credit.

 1. Individual must be age 18 or older

 2. They can not be claimed as a dependent on someone else’s return